 Clear communication is an easy-to-learn skill that improves relationships and productivity.
 In this chapter, you'll learn how to communicate clearly, effectively and professionally.

 What is Clear Communication and why is it Important?

-A YouTube element has been excluded from this version of the text.
-You can view it online here: https://pressbooks.nscc.ca/profbuspractice/?p=41
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://pressbooks.nscc.ca/profbuspractice/?p=41#oembed-1